Home Christmas Events Best Vancouver Christmas Activities

 The Holiday Hi-Light Festival is a great place to visit on your way back from one of the local ski hills, and especially on Friday evenings leading up to Christmas when they have special family activities.

-In 2023 the Holiday Hi-Light Festival began with a launch event on December 1st with live entertainment, treats, hot chocolate and more.
-After that, the lights remain up to check out until the end of the month.
+The Holiday Hi-Light Festival usually begins with a launch event at the end of November with special activities.
+After that, the lights can be admired up until the end of December.

 See our article about the Holiday Hi-Light Festival to learn more.